danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ```

-Other important websites:
+Other important websites to check out:
 *  Thingiverse has lots of patterns to 3D print [here](https://www.thingiverse.com/)
 *  Raspberry Pis are computers but Arduino microcontrollers are also very useful for projects [here](https://www.arduino.cc/)
 *  OpenScad is a free program to design 3D objects [here](http://www.openscad.org/)
 *  More info on github pages [here](https://pages.github.com/)
 *  Jekyll is a tool to help develop your website with Github [here](https://help.github.com/articles/using-jekyll-with-pages/)

-##Pi passwords and backing up files
+##Pi passwords and backing up disk images

 **More from Noah**

+**Changing Pi Passwords**

+**Backing up files etc.**

+You should always have a backup of programs that you've spent significant time on.
+One method of doing that is to have a github
+repository with all of your important working scripts that you can download if something gets deleted or modified.
+Another method is to save a disk image.

 ##Introduction to Soldering